On this page Winemaking Philosophy

 Winemaker

 Piera Martellozzo took over the family business in Friuli Venezia Giulia in 1992 and steered it toward organic farming.
-Since then Piera 1899 has built a name for blending indigenous Friulian grapes with international varieties.
+Since then Piera 1899 wines have built a name for blending indigenous Friulian grapes with international varieties.
 The wines speak with a clear Friulian accent.

 Winemaking Philosophy